Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *Design attributes: For each design entity, the viewpoint provides a reference to a detailed description via the identification attribute.
 The attribute descriptions for identification, type, purpose, function, and definition attribute should be utilised.*

 ##### 5.3.2.1 Function Attribute
+*A statement of what the entity does.
+The function attribute states the transformation applied by the entity to its inputs to produce the output.
+In the case of a data entity, this attribute states the type of information stored or transmitted by the entity.*

 ##### 5.3.2.2 Subordinates Attribute
 #### 5.3.3 Example Languages
 ### 5.4 Logical Viewpoint